 The military is particularly suited for the use of external employees on a contract basis due to the fact that defense needs fluctuate so abruptly and radically.
 In a comment on troop psychology, Undersecretary of Defense for Acquisition, Technology, and Logistics, Dr. Ashton B. Carter notes that “all studies show that [organic support] is more expensive than contractors and a distraction from military functions for military people.”

-For individuals, corporations, or states without strong standing military power, the cost-effectiveness of contractors increases in relation to the “catch-up” costs (seen in terms of time, money, and the cost of security mishaps) that would be needed to develop defense expertise organically.
+For individuals, corporations, or states without strong standing military power, the cost-effectiveness of contractors is positive.
+And it increases in relation to the “catch-up” costs seen in terms of time, money, and the cost of security mishaps needed to develop defense expertise organically.

 Three Main Ways Contractors Provide Service